Two-Boys Gumede

-Two-Boys Gumede (born 23 August 1985 in Durban) is a South African soccer player who currently plays for River City Rovers in the USL Premier Development League.
+Two-Boys Gumede (born 23 August 1985 in Durban) is a former South African soccer midfielder.

 Early life

-Gumede was the second boy in his family, leading his mother to suggest she had "Two Boys".
+Gumede was the second boy in his family, leading his mother to suggest that she had "Two Boys".

-He spent his early life in Tongaat (now oThongathi) a town near Durban, before moving to Johannesburg as a teenager to play soccer in a junior development team.
+He spent his early life in Tongaat (now oThongathi), a town near Durban, before moving to Johannesburg as a teenager to play soccer in a junior development team.
 While touring with the team in the United States he was offered the opportunity to join an exchange program.
 He moved to the United States in 2001 as an exchange student, joining a host family in Louisville, Kentucky.
 He attended Walden School, becoming the first member of his family to graduate high school.

 Playing career

 He played for the Javanon Soccer Club, helping them to the 2003 Kentucky state club championship.

 College and amateur

 In 2005 Gumede began playing college soccer at the University of Alabama at Birmingham.

 At UAB he was named to the Conference USA All-Freshman Team in 2005, earned second-team all-conference accolades as a sophomore in 2006, first team all-region and all-conference accolades in 2007 after redshirting his junior season when visa troubles kept him from returning to the United States after a visit to South Africa.
 He was named to the 2009 Hermann Trophy watchlist prior to his senior season in 2009.

 During his college years Gumede played with the Panama City Pirates in the USL Premier Development League.